 Games like Mario Party and Monopoly always have been known for destroying friendships, but those pale in comparison to Overcooked!
 All You Can Eat.
 This definitive version of Overcooked! features both games and all their DLC, along with new content, such as 4K visuals, updated accessibility options, and cross-platform play coming in 2021.
 This package is ripe with content and is great for the whole family — provided you don’t kill each other in the process.

 Overcooked! is a game about — wait for it — cooking.
 In it, you need to effectively prepare and serve orders while making sure they’re made accurately.
-You can play it with up to three other players in local and online multiplayer modes.
-It’s one of those games that will likely make you laugh throughout, even if you’re losing, because it’s so much chaotic fun.
+You can play it with up to three other players in local multiplayer and online modes.
+It’s a cooking game that will likely make you laugh throughout, even if you’re losing, because it’s so much chaotic fun.

 If you’d like a family-friendly game that’s less chaotic but still playable in co-op, then you should check out Sackboy: A Big Adventure.
 Built on the foundation of LittleBig Planet, Sackboy: A Big Adventure is a 3D platformer, similar to the beloved Mario games.
 It features gorgeous, vibrant visuals, light puzzles, and all the quirkiness you could hope for.

 Demon’s Souls might not be the first game people think about when talking about multiplayer, but online play is at this game’s core.
 Playing Demon’s Souls is most enjoyable when taking advantage of multiplayer.
 You’ll be invaded by enemy players, get help from friends, and utilize the community to manipulate the game’s World Tendency.
 And trust us, you’re going to need the help when it’s time to take on the game’s toughest bosses.